iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Very easy to use.
+Rating given was 5.
+But Update PROBLEMS 3 MARCH 2021 APP SEEMS TO BE EXTREMELY SLOW TO LOAD for daily input AND HAS BEEN FOR 2 OR 3 WEEKS.
+Rating dropped to 1, sorry<br> :date: __2021-03-05 22:00:03__

+> Was interested in contributing but can not set up log in.
+Keeps saying invalid parameters/missing info.
+(Yes I went over it several times).<br> :date: __2021-03-05 19:06:38__

+> It's been nearly 2 wks, and there is still a blank white space where the graphs should be.
+All you see is the covid case figure, 'Dec-Mar' on the horizontal axis and 'Share the graph', nothing else.
+Ditto for the UK map: that has also become invisible.
+I have contacted Zoe via the app, I've emailed them twice, and I've still had no response from them about this specific issue.<br> :date: __2021-03-04 15:07:25__

+> Just more Spyware<br> :date: __2021-02-27 23:03:23__

 > The mental health survey popup appears to have broken the app for me.
 I cannot do anything except see the popup, so I cannot report my health any more.<br> :date: __2021-02-23 20:56:34__